 A virtuous circuit of the use of water

 A beet contains 75% water.
 It is in volume the first production of a candy!
 Tereos has been working for a long time to make the most of this natural resource in its factories.
 The water extracted from the beet is stored in basins before being reintroduced into the transformation process.
 Part of this water rich in nutrients will also irrigate the cultivated land near the sugar factories.
 This is the principle of fertirrigation (fertilization and irrigation).
-Five Tereos sites, including the Boiry sugar refinery, use this technique, which brings a double benefit to farmers.
+Three Tereos sites (Artenay, Boiry, Connantre), use this technique, which brings a double benefit to farmers.
 It prevents them from drawing in the natural environment and brings to the cultures elements rich in minerals.

 Waste: nothing is lost everything is transformed

 Waste recovery is a strong commitment at Tereos, which has placed the circular economy at the heart of its production and processing of raw materials.
 In 2017, Tereos, Nestlé and the Bonduelle Group joined forces in an industrial group to supply agricultural raw materials for the Group’s new biogas plant in the Somme region.
 This is the opportunity for Tereos to valorize its beet residues in the form of biogas or agricultural spreading, distributed on the lands of the 30 farmers participating in this project.

 In France, the Tereos starch plants in Nesle and Lillebonne optimise their performance and impact on their ecosystem by sharing knowledge, processes, resources and infrastructure with their partner companies.
 Discover the industrial synergy on our sites.